 Fistula Repair – This includes the repair of fistulas between the mouth and the sinus cavity.

 Platelet rich fibrin application is now widely used to expedite the post-procedure healing process and is completely safe.
 Since the blood used will come from the patient’s own body, disease transmission is not a factor.
 Almpost all patients report a much greater degree of comfort immediately after their procedure.
 There are also several more distinct advantages of PRF:

-Lower Infection Risk – PRF is smeared thickly on the wound after the procedure by the dentist and actually seals the wound away from infectious agents, lowering the risk of problems.
+Lower Infection Risk – PRF is used thickly on the wound by the dentist and it helps to seal wound away from infectious agents, lowering the risk of problems.